Reading List

 fmt.Println(thing)

-This prints “record” and not “banana” (play.go.dev link), because thing
+This prints “record” and not “banana” (play.go.dev link), because thing is copied when you

-assign it to other_thing
+assign it to other_thing.

 the problem this caused me: ranges